 Should the move materialize, it will leave RBNY with five goalkeepers contracted to its first team for 2026, including John McCarthy, Aidan Stokes, Tobias Szewczyk and the injured AJ Marcucci.
 Szewczyk should be able to count as an off-roster homegrown and won't count to the first-team roster.
 The club may have to get creative about how they manage the growing roster ahead of the 2026 MLS season.

 As for Horvath, the move represents a big career change, as he could be playing professional soccer in his home country for the very first time.
-Not only that, but being a starting once again could give him a chance to get back into the U.S. national team.
+Not only that, but being a starting goalkeeper once again could give him a chance to get back into the U.S. national team.
 Horvath hasn't featured for the USMNT since coming off the bench as a second half substitute in the U.S.'s second group stage match of the 2024 Copa America, under then-manager Gregg Berhalter.
-He has been called up to a national team camp under Mauricio Pochettino but has not featured in a match.
+He was last called up to the national team for Mauricio Pochettino's first camp as head coach in October 2024.

-The Eastern Conference of MLS will already be loaded with USMNT caliber goalkeepers, including presumptive starter Matt Freese of NYCFC, Matt Turner of the New England Revolution, Patrick Schulte of the Columbus Crew and FC Cincinnati's Roman Celentano.
+The Eastern Conference of MLS is already loaded with USMNT caliber goalkeepers, including presumptive starter Matt Freese of NYCFC, Matt Turner of the New England Revolution, Patrick Schulte of the Columbus Crew and FC Cincinnati's Roman Celentano.
+Should Horvath come to New Jersey and shine as one of the league's top keepers, he could seriously make a claim for a spot with Pochettino's national team.